 To be effective at repelling dust mites, fabric must have a pore size of less than 10 microns.
 This means looking for fabrics that are labeled for air-flow and moisture permeability, rather than thread count.
 Wool bedding is a good option, since it wicks away moisture keeping your bed dry.
 This is the real key to keeping populations low, especially in the filling of your bedding.
 An All-Season Wool Comforter paired with a Woolly Down Pillow, kept properly aired and replaced approximately every five years will have millions fewer dust mites than the standard synthetic kind.

-Reduce Fiber and Fluff
+Reduce fiber and fluff

 Curtains, stuffed animals, rugs, fabric couches, carpet, cloth headboards, and books are dust traps and become another source of problems.
 Switch to blinds, swap out your carpet for a hard floor, and get rid of unnecessary fabric items.
 Weed through your book collection in favor of an eReader or store all books outside the bedroom in a bookcase with glass doors.
 Get rid of your traditional dog bed and swap it with a washable blanket.
 If you must have carpeting, consider a natural fiber wool carpet, which will keep the environment in the fiber drier than other materials.

-Clean Smarter
+Clean smarter

 Consider investing in a steam cleaner if you can’t get rid of fabric items like curtains and couches.
 Mites can’t survive extremes of freezing or 130°F temperatures and a steam cleaner will heat high enough to do the trick.
-Similarly, wash bedding at a high or “sanitize” temperature setting and use dust mite laundry additive to remove bodies and eggs from fabrics.
+The same goes for how to get rid of dust mites in carpet naturally: not everyone can replace carpets with wood or wool.
+Steam cleaning can help in these situations.

 Your vacuum also makes a huge difference, even if you have hard floors.
 Only a few vacuums have the right kind of HEPA filtration that can effectively trap dust.
 HEPA stands for High Efficiency Particulate Air, and there are two kids: HEPA and True HEPA.
 True HEPA captures 99.97% of particles as small as 0.3 microns, while HEPA captures 99% of particles 2 microns or larger.
 True HEPA is what you need to make a real difference in capturing allergens from dust mites, and you should be using a vacuum instead of dusting and sweeping.
 The vacuum must be “Certified Sealed,” which means air-tight, so no particles escape, and often uses a fabric bag.
 There are only a few brands that offer this, which are Nilfisk (used by NASA), Sebo, and Miele.
 It is notable that these are all Danish and German companies, where air filtration is a high priority for customers.